-St Mary's College provides an environment that fosters the whole person's growth and prepares students to take their place as a vital participant in a changing world.
+St Mary's College provides an environment that fosters the whole person's growth and prepares students to take their place as vital participants in a changing world.

 The current generation of students is growing up in a world impacted by changing family structures, rapidly changing technologies, greater access to information and strong social media influence.
 Therefore, the programs at St Mary's College address, at appropriate stages for students, contemporary issues such as cyber safety and cyberbullying, the effect of media on body image and the complexities of peer culture, respectful relationships, amongst other topics.